-Luckily, the benefits of sustainability in the workplace can go beyond an environmental impact.
-One of the biggest misconceptions is that sustainability means giving something up or spending more for the greater environmental good.
-It can make eco-friendly business practices harder to sell to company bosses.
-But whilst it's true that sustainability often meaning paying an upfront cost (whether time or money), it also often leads to a greater payback further down the line.
+The benefits of sustainability in the workplace often go beyond just an environmental impact.
+One of the biggest misconceptions is that sustainability has to mean giving something up or spending more for the greater environmental good.
+This can make eco-friendly business practices harder to sell to company bosses, but whilst it's true that sustainability often means paying an upfront cost (whether time or money), it can also lead to a greater payback further down the line.

 Creating a Company Culture that People Want to Be a Part Of

 In an article for Forbes Magazine, Afdhel Aziz makes several interesting points.

 · 64% of millennials said they wouldn't take on a job unless the company had a strong corporate social responsibility.

 · 80% said they'd be more loyal to companies contributing to social and environmental issues.

 Millennials and Gen-Z may understand how capitalism works, but they also expect employers to contribute more than just a paycheck.
 They want to work for companies creating real value in the world.
 According to The Harvard Business Review, 21st-century employees now focus more on 'mission, purpose and work-life balance.
 It's working for businesses, too, as studies now show that morale is 55% better in companies with a strong sustainability programme.
 Employee loyalty, they say, is 38% better.